God willing, you will be gifted another decade or more of life experience.

 - When was the last time you exercised, and literally put every bit of effort you could muster into it?

-- When was the last time you truly tried—TRULY tried—to do your very best?
+- When was the last time you truly tried — TRULY tried — to do your very best with what’s in front of you?

-Like most of us, you’re likely putting a half-hearted and half-minded effort into most of the things you do on a daily basis.
+Like most of us, you’re likely putting a half-hearted and half-minded effort into most of the small things you do on a daily basis.
 Because you’re still waiting.
-You’re still waiting to “find” something to be passionate about—some magical reason to step into the life you want to create for yourself.
+You’re still waiting to “find” something to be passionate about — some magical reason to step into the life you want to create for yourself.
 But what you need to do is the exact opposite!

 When I was a kid, my grandmother used to tell me, “Stop waiting for better opportunities.
 The one you have in front of you is the best opportunity.”
 She also said, “Too often we spend too much time making it perfect in our heads before we ever even do it.
 Stop waiting for perfection and just do your best with what you have today, and then improve upon it tomorrow.”